-Health System - Community Health Centers (CHC) integrates mental health and physical health care and allows greater opportunity to identify early signs of mental increasing access to mental health services as individuals and families who regularly attend to their physical health needs will also get screened for mental health needs where it is convenient for them.
+Integrated Outreach and Screening: This expansion of outreach at Riverside University illness while also educating healthcare colleagues.
+Integration of services will reduce the stigma associated with mental health and helpseeking while also increasing access to mental health services as individuals and families who regularly attend to their physical health needs will also get screened for mental health needs where it is convenient for them.
 The focus of this expansion is psychoeducation for healthcare staff, stigma reduction, screening, assessment, and referral with linkage to needed resources that will reduce delay in receiving help.
 Screening within a physical health location reduces stigma related to help-seeking and increases access to services.
 Once identified, linkage to appropriate resources and services will be done with support in place to ensure connection.
 Integrated care is a currently evolving best practice model.
 Expanding PEI efforts into the CHCs will increase our reach into and throughout Riverside County.
 This is in line with PEI's time-limited partnership to leverage Whole Person Care funding which focuses on coordination of health, behavioral health, and social services, as applicable, in a patient-centered manner with the goals of improved health and wellbeing through more efficient and effective use of resources.
 Support focuses on integrated care for a particularly vulnerable group of Medi-Cal beneficiaries who have been identified as high users of multiple systems and continue to have poor health outcomes.
 Efforts include shared data between systems, coordinated care in realtime, and evaluation of individual and population progress - all to provide comprehensive coordinated care for the beneficiary resulting in better health outcomes.
 The expansion has the added benefit of increasing penetration rates for RUHS-BH and further developing the breadth and spectrum of the full-service delivery system.